ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/content-api/integrations/gatsby.md

 yarn add gatsby-source-strapi
 ```

-- Add the `gatsby-source-strapi` to the plugins section in the `gatsby-config.js` file:
+- 添加 the `gatsby-source-strapi` to the plugins section in the `gatsby-config.js` file:

 ```js
 {